moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-and-research-vocabulary.md

 ## imperative programming

 is a software development paradigm where functions are implicitly coded in every step required to solve a problem.
 In imperative programming, every operation is coded and the code itself specifies how the problem is to be solved, which means that pre-coded models are not called on.

+## absolute url
+An absolute URL includes the position within your website in your folder system names within the URL and consists of the full address from the protocol (HTTPS) to the domain name(e.g: https://developer.mozilla.org/en-US/docs/Web/JavaScript)

+## relative url
+is a URL that only includes the path.
+The path is everything that comes after the domain, including the directory and slug or that does not start with a leading forward slash ( / ) or a protocol (such as http:// ) (e.g : link between pages of the same website)

+## url object
+The URL object immediately allows us to access its components, so it's a nice way to parse the url.